 General notes:

-Funds which invest at least 80% of their assets in European equities of companies which form the bottom 20% by market capitalisation in the European market.
+Funds which invest at least 80% of their assets in European equities of companies which form the smallest 30% by market capitalisation in the European market.
 They may include UK equities, but these must not exceed 80% of the fund's assets. (‘Europe' includes all countries in the MSCI/FTSE pan European indices.)

 General notes: